Sorry, you need to enable JavaScript to visit this website.

 Data about an individual’s personal circumstances are included in their applicant profile in the following situations:

-• when an applicant declares on their UCAS application that they have spent time in local authority care
+• when an applicant declares on their UCAS application that they have lived in public care or as a looked-after child in the UK

-• when an applicant declares on their UCAS application that they are a forced migrant (e.g., a refugee or asylum seeker)
+• when an applicant declares on their UCAS application that the UK government has granted them refugee status or humanitarian protections within the UK

-• when an applicant declares on their UCAS application that they are estranged from their parents
+• when an applicant declares on their UCAS application that they consider themselves estranged from their parents (i.e. they are not in contact with or supported by their parents)

 • when an applicant declares in My Cambridge Application or we are notified via UCAS that they are currently eligible for Free School Meals, or have been eligible in the last six years

-Where an applicant has declared that they have spent time in local authority care or have been eligible for Free School Meals, a flag is added to their application for each of these.
+Where an applicant has declared that they have lived in public care or as a looked-after child in the UK or have been eligible for Free School Meals, a flag is added to their application for each of these.

 Geodemographic data provide information to assessors on the socio-economic characteristics prevalent in the area in which an applicant lives.
 We use three kinds of geodemographic data:

-• Output Area Classification (OAC2011 or OAC2021) – a classification of areas produced by the Office for National Statistics using data from the 2011 or 2021 census.
-OAC2021 is used where possible, but is not yet available for Scotland or N. Ireland so we will use OAC2011 for applicants from those countries still.
-The Cambridge Admissions Office has conducted research into how these classifications interact with underrepresentation at Cambridge and other indicators of socio-economic and educational disadvantage including household income, free school meals eligibility and parental occupation.
+• Output Area Classification (OAC2021) – a classification of areas produced by the Office for National Statistics (ONS) using data from the 2021 census (or 2022 census for Scotland).
+Cambridge has conducted research into how these classifications interact with underrepresentation at Cambridge and other indicators of socio-economic disadvantage.
 This research allows us to flag applicants whose home postcodes indicate they are resident in areas with less advantaged socio-economic characteristics and/or low progression to the University of Cambridge.

-Our use of these geodemographic data in our contextual flagging system has been developed in light of research conducted by the Cambridge Admissions Office over several years.
+Our use of these geodemographic data in our contextual flagging system has been developed in light of research conducted over several years.
 However, the University recognises that communities are not uniform, and that the geodemographic classifications associated with an applicant’s postcode may not accurately reflect their individual circumstances.
 Therefore, we take great care in the way in which we use this information, and don’t consider it in isolation from the rest of the application.

-For further information about the IMD measures used in each region as well as OAC2021, OAC2011 and the POLAR4 classification, please see the 'Related links' on this page.
+For further information about the IMD measures used in each region as well as OAC2021 and SEISA2021, please see the 'Related links' on this page.

 Information on schools/colleges